Kuanhao-Chao/splam/docs/source/content/behind_scenes.rst

 Data plays a critically important role in deep learning.
 The model performance largely depends on the quality, quantity, and relevenace of the data used for training.

-To understand how splam works, you first need to understand the how we generate data to train splam.
+To understand how Splam works, you first need to understand the how we generate data to train splam.
 For curating input splice sites, our approach differs from the state of the art tool, spliceAI, which is trained on splice sites labeled on canonical transcripts.
 Our approach focuses on a smaller region that encompasses the donor and acceptor sites.

 Our approach involves extracting a 400bp sequence centered around the splice sites, shifting the focus from learning the splicing pattern at the transcript level to the splice site level.
 This strategy enables localized prediction of splicing events, mitigating biases associated with canonical transcripts and eliminating the need for larger window sizes encompassing the entire intron and 10,000 flanking sequences.
-In summary, each data point in our SPLAM model consists of a donor-acceptor pair with a 400bp window size for each, resulting in a total of 800bps.
+In summary, each data point in our Splam model consists of a donor-acceptor pair with a 400bp window size for each, resulting in a total of 800bps.

 Model input & output dimension
 --------------------------------

 The input to the model is 800bp one-hot encoded DNA sequences in the dimension of :code:`4 x 800`, and the output is the probability of every base pair if it is a donor site, acceptor site, or neither in the dimension of :code:`3 x 800`, shown in :ref:`Figure <splam_input>`.
 Three scores sum up to 1.
-For the development of splam, we use Pytorch version 1.13.0 framework.
+For the development of Splam, we use Pytorch version 1.13.0 framework.

 .. _splam_input: